BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 # Conclusions

-It seems unusual to gain in requests latency by adding a hop in a network.
+It seems surprising to reduce requests latency by adding a hop in a network.
+But it does really work, even if it has some limits.

 The main problem with this approach is the fact that we are effectively creating a Single Point of Failure in our clusters if we choose to send all our egress traffic through it.
 Instead, we are carefully selecting applications that should use an egress controller, in order to refine the configuration little by little.
 Some applications are tightly tied to external services and would massively gain from this and others would only be less resilient.